mrjasongorman/react-ui-tech-test/README.md

 Visually generate something like the image below, using React.
 Google is allowed! :)

+As a plus add some styling, though not strictly necessary.

 ## Setup
 You should be able to `npm install && npm run start`